JBKC/Am-I-Fatigued/README.md

-# Estimating fatigue from PPG signals
+# Classifying fatigue from PPG signals

 The goal of this project is to differentiate between physically fatigued vs. non-fatigued states from only a photoplethysmography (PPG) signal.
 PPG data is collected from a wrist-worn device, normalised and filtered, then features are extracted and passed into a range of supervised ML classifier models.